Zuzu-Typ/PyGLM/README.md

 ``` python
 result = glm.vec2(1) * (2, 3)
  ```
+*Note: This feature might not or only partially be available in PyGLM versions prior to 2\.0\.0*

 PyGLM doesn't support precision qualifiers\.
 All types use the default precision \(``` packed_highp ```\)\.